Hans-Dieter Fritschler: Later years and death

 Fritschler remained an active member in the SED's successor parties, the Party of Democratic Socialism (PDS) and The Left, serving on the Council of Elders of The Left in Thuringia.

-After German reunification, he found employment at the Thuringian PDS, among other things he was made campaign manager in December 2000.
+He initially continued to lead the Bad Salzungen district PDS after the Peaceful Revolution, but eventually resigned.
+After German reunification, he had to move out of his apartment in Bad Salzungen's Nappenplatz and into a Plattenbau, being unable to afford the rent He and several members of his family were left unemployed for quite some time.
+By November 1992, he worked as a helper at a friend's car dealership in Bad Salzungen.
+He was later employed by the Thuringian PDS, among other things he served as their campaign manager in the late 1990s and early 2000s.
 He eventually had to leave this job due to brain surgery and a coma lasting several months, leaving him disabled and reliant on a wheelchair.

 Fritschler lived in a high-rise Plattenbau in Suhl's city centre with his wife for the rest of his life.
 He died in the morning of 19 September 2021 at age 80.
 Condolences came from Bodo Ramelow, at the time Minister-President of Thuringia.